TBD54566975/did-dht/spec/spec.md

 requisite number of leading zeros defined by the `difficulty`.
 Difficulty values are [supplied by the gateway](#get-the-current-challenge) and ****MUST**** be no less than 26 bits of the 256-bit hash value.

-The algorithm, in detail, is as follows:
+The algorithm for generating a [[ref:Retention Solution]] is as follows:

 1. Obtain a DID identifier and set it to `DID`.